The Guide to Adaptive Yoga

 Let’s do this!
 It starts here!

 With over sixteen years experience, Stacie Wyatt is an experienced 500 hour Registered Yoga Teacher with Yoga Alliance, Certified Brain Injury Specialist, Certified Trauma Informed Coach, Life Wellness Coach, Senior YogaFit Instructor, Mind/Body Personal trainer, Stress Reduction and Meditation Instructor, Pilates Instructor, and Barre Instructor.
-Stacie is also certified in Integrative Movement Therapy™and is also a believer in the power and application of essential oils for health and wellness and proudly shares doTERRA essential oils.
+Stacie brings her personal life experience of raising a daughter with a disability and over 12 years working in special education to her everyday Yoga classes.

 Embracing Spirit Yoga

 Eleven years ago I created my business known as Embracing Spirit Yoga.
-At that time I had been sharing yoga for awhile but hadn’t stepped completely into full time teaching.
+At that time I had been sharing yoga for awhile but hadn’t stepped into full time teaching.
 I decided to take the gigantic leap into the unknown, quit my j.o.b. and trust that my purpose would sustain me.

-Since I began my business in 2011, I have shared yoga in countless group homes, assisted living settings, nursing homes, hospice beds, parks, health clubs, community rec centers, schools and in my own studio.
-I teach to all types of abilities in a variety of settings.
+Since I began my business in 2011, I have shared yoga in countless group homes and assisted living settings.
+Being a regular at nursing homes and beside in hospice has been so enlightening.
+I teach to all types of abilities in a variety of settings, including a small private studio.
 To some who witness a group of us huddled around a coffee table on leather furniture in a living room they may question if that is really a yoga class.
 Most of my settings are not perfectly curated yoga spaces with flickering candles, dimly lit room and soft comfortable pillows along the wall.
-The classes I teach are designed to be accessible anywhere.

 Every person who has generously said yes to my teachings has made the last eleven years magical and I am so thankful.
-Grateful doesn’t even begin to capture what my heart feels.

 If you are curious and want to learn more about what I do, check out this informative webpage and read about what I believe to be the foundation of any quality yoga class.